 “I’m so grateful for my brand new life.”
 Christopher graduated from TROSA’s multi-year treatment program in 2021.
-Today he is thriving and employed by a local mental health and substance use crisis response center.
-Recently named “Employee of the Month” at his job, Christopher is recognized for his dedication to recovery and to the clients he serves.
+Since his graduation he has worked in the behavioral health field and was even named “Employee of the Month.”
+Christopher is recognized for his dedication to recovery and to the clients he serves.

 As a peer-driven program, TROSA residents learn from each other.
 Being part of a supportive recovery community helped give Christopher the tools he needed for post-program success.
-“At my job today, I see myself in the individuals who come to the crisis center,” he shares.
+After his TROSA program, he worked at a local crisis center.
+“At my job, I saw myself in the individuals who came to the crisis center,” he shares.
 “I remember how encouraging, patient, inspirational, and hospitable people were towards me when I needed help, and I strive to be that same helpful presence for others.
 I meet people where they are and try to make them feel as comfortable as possible.
 I support them in whatever next step they may want to take.
 I can share with people that I’ve ‘been there’ myself.”

-Christopher currently receives TROSA’s continuing care services for graduates.
+Christopher took advantage of TROSA’s continuing care services for graduates.
 TROSA graduates are eligible to receive safe, stable housing and reliable transportation to and from their places of employment for up to one year.
 This allows graduates the time and space to continue practicing life skills in a supportive and safe environment while saving earnings and remaining employed.
 The result is healthier, successful TROSA graduates who are contributing to their community and serving as role models for current residents.

 TROSA empowered Christopher to make the changes he needed to live a better life.